A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Extended GDPR Taxonomy and New Corpus

 \subsection{The New Corpus GoPPC-150}

 Privacy policies of different websites and online services can vary significantly in many ways, e.g., in terms of their length, complexity, presentation format, and legal compliance requirements.
 Generally speaking, privacy policies of large companies are written and maintained by a dedicated legal team, which are likely to be more comprehensive and professionally written.
 For the new corpus we constructed, our aim is to cover typical privacy policies used by large companies, so we decided to use top sites returned by Alexa.com, a widely used website ranking online service for research purposes\footnote{This service was discontinued by in May 2022.}, for collecting privacy policy samples.
 The full list of the 150 websites is provided in the supplementary data file available at \url{https://github.com/tp-sh/GDPR_privacy_policies/blob/main/data/Web_list.csv}.
-Different from former corpora, our new corpus maintains the hierarchical structure of original privacy policies with annotations of three-level, and this will bring context features to the classifiers of compliance checking.
-The corpus contains manual annotations of 8K fine-grained paragraphs and 6k titles on 150 privacy policies in all.
+Different from former corpora, our new corpus is the first and the only one maintaining the hierarchical structure of original privacy policies with annotations covering three levels.
+The corpus contains manual annotations of 8,356 fine-grained paragraphs and 5347 titles in the 150 privacy policies.

-We developed the framework GoHPPC (as shown in Figure~\ref{fig:architecture_GoHPPC}) for constructing our corpus and facilitating its further extension in the future.
-The purpose of the GoHPPC is to support more automated identification of privacy policy web pages from a pre-defined list of URLs, extraction of the privacy policy's relevant content, and converting the HTML elements in the privacy policy web page into a hierarchical structure following a well-defined XML schema we call PP-XML (privacy policy XML).
-The GoHPPC helps reduce human efforts greatly, and can be adapted to enhance automation of privacy policy analysis.
+We developed the framework shown in Figure~\ref{fig:architecture_GoHPPC} to construct our corpus GoPPC-150, which can also be used to further extend GoPPC-150 and to facilitate construction of other similar corpora.
+The purpose of the framework is to support more automated identification of privacy policy web pages from a pre-defined list of URLs, extraction of the privacy policy's relevant content, and converting the HTML elements in the privacy policy web page into a hierarchical structure following a well-defined XML schema we call PP-XML (privacy policy XML).
+The framework helps reduce human efforts greatly, and can be adapted to enhance automation of privacy policy analysis.